t-minini/devforge/README.md

-# Website Redesign - devForge.ie (under-construction)
+# Website Redesign - devForge.ie _(under-construction_ 👷🏼‍♂️ 🚧 🏗️ _)_

 ## Project Overview 📝

-The goal of this project is to enhance user experience, improve functionality, and modernize the visual aesthetics of the existing website.
+> The goal of this project is to enhance user experience, improve functionality, and modernize the visual aesthetics of the existing website.
-Through careful analysis of owner's feedback and also industry trends, the aim is to create a more intuitive and visually appealing interface that aligns with current design standards.
+> Through careful analysis of owner's feedback and also industry trends, the aim is to create a more intuitive and visually appealing interface that aligns with current design standards.

 ## Before Screenshots 🧟‍♂️